collid1502/example_code_hub/Spark/build a spark dev environment/custom_AWS_Linux_Instance/README.md

+## Create a custom image that will act as the `edge-node` to the Local Spark Cluster

 Create a custom image, based on AWS Linux, to ensure we have an "edge node" style machine as part of the Docker network, which can communicate with the Mini Spark cluster we are creating and submit jobs / connect to it.

 This image will download all the spark, iceberg & Python dependencies for the tasks we will be developing.